langmead-lab/monorail-external/README.md

 This will keep the first pass alignment BAM, the original FASTQ files, and will force STAR to be run in NoSharedMemory mode with respect to it's genome index for the first pass alignment.

-### Layout of links to recount-pump output for recount-unifier

-If compatibility with recount3 gene/exon/junction matrix formats is required, the output of recount-pump needs to be organized in a specific way for the Unifier to properly produce per-study level matrices as in recount3.

-For example, if you find that you're getting blanks instead of actual integers in the `all.exon_bw_count.pasted.gz` file, it's likely a sign that the input directory hierarchy was not laid out correctly.

-Assuming your top level directory for input is called `recount_pump_full`, the expected directory hierarchy for each sequencing run/sample is:

-`pump_output_full/study_loworder/study/sample_loworder/sample/monorail_assigned_unique_sample_attempt_id/`

-e.g.
-`pump_output_full/42/ERP001942/25/ERR204925/ERP001942_in3_att0`

-where `ERP001942_in3_att0` contains the original output of recount-pump for the `ERR204925` sample.

-The format of the `monorail_assigned_unique_sample_attempt_id` is `originalsampleid_in#_att0`.  `in#` should be unique across all samples.

-`study_loworder` and `sample_loworder` are *always* the last 2 characters of the study and sample IDs respectively.

-Your study and  sample IDs may be very different the SRA example here, but they should still work in this setup.
-However, single letter studies/runs probably won't.

 ## Unifier (aggregation over per-sample pump outputs)